internetofwater/geoconnex.us/namespaces/ref/README.md

 - hu04
 - hu06
 - hu08
+- hu10
+- hu12
+- national-aquifers
+- principal-aquifers
+- secondary-hydrogeologic-regions
+- gages
 - dams
-- gages
 - wells
-- principal-aquifers
 - mainstems
+- public-water-systems
+- states
+- counties
+- AIANNH
+- core-based-statistical-areas
+- urban-areas
+- places

 Each reference feature type should either be an established set of persistent features or be created through a community process that is intended to integrate all available sources of relevant features into a community reference collection.